-The Biannual Movement Disorder Society of Australia Conference
+The Biannual Movement Disorder Society of Australia and New Zealand Conference

 Melbourne, Australia - September 8-10, 2011

-The Biannual Movement Disorder Society of Australia Conference was held in Melbourne, Australia from September 8-10, 2011 (www.mdsaconference.com.au/) and was endorsed by The Movement Disorder Society.
+The Biannual Movement Disorder Society of Australia Conference was held in Melbourne, Australia September 8-10, 2011 and was endorsed by The Movement Disorder Society.

-The Movement Disorder Society of Australia (MDSA) would like to extend its thanks to the sponsors of this meeting, as well as the MDS for its Endorsement.
-The MDSA has over 100 members and will be co-hosting with the MDS-AOS an MDS Basic Movement Disorders Course as part of the combined meeting of the 13th Asian Oceanian Congress of Neurology and Australian and New Zealand Association of Neurologists Annual Scientific Meeting in Melbourne in June 2012 (www.aocn2012.com/).
-The MDS 16th International Congress of Parkinson's Disease and Movement Disorders will of course take place in Dublin, Ireland after that meeting in June, 2012, and the MDSA is of course looking forward to welcoming you to the MDS 17th International Congress of Parkinson's Disease and Movement Disorders in Sydney, 2013!
+The Movement Disorder Society of Australia and New Zealand would like to extend its thanks to the sponsors of this meeting, as well as to MDS for its endorsement.
+The MDSA has over 100 members and will be co-hosting with the MDS-AOS an MDS Basic Movement Disorders Course as part of the combined meeting of the 13th Asian Oceanian Congress of Neurology and Australian and New Zealand Association of Neurologists Annual Scientific Meeting in Melbourne in June 2012.